Availability of e-Builder Enterprise services

 In our case, it means that we trust Amazon Web Services to manage the security of the cloud infrastructure, and we are responsible for the security in the cloud environment.

-These practices include hardened hosts with automatic (Linux) & scheduled(Windows) patching, isolated VPC, data encryption, role-based access control, and security groups.
+Hosts are hardened with automatic (Linux) & scheduled(Windows) patching, isolated VPC, data encryption, robust vulnerability management practices which include penetration testing, role-based access control, and security groups.

 We utilize managed services like AWS Shield.